Profiles

 | Cash reserve | ≥ 200 TN floor before discretionary buys |

 Strength.
 Treasury accumulates aligned holdings early, votes the financial Acts through, and rides the National Finance Credit ≥ 8 endgame bonus.
-Even after the v0.3 NF Credit nerf and v0.10 cashIP nerf, it wins 59% of canonical games.
+Even after the v0.3 NF Credit nerf and the v0.10 cashIP nerf, it remains the strongest profile — winning 48% of canonical games at v1.5.0.

 Weakness.
 No infrastructure income — no routes, no Commerce.
-Vulnerable to the Bank Run card.
+Vulnerable to the Bank Run card, and most exposed to the Credit Spiral if its credit-up plays don’t keep pace.

 Merchant / Infrastructure (Morris, slot 2)